srpsco/help.nitrous.io/articles/new-file.md

+---
+title: Creating a new file
+published: true
+tags:
+- web-ide
+---

 #  Creating a new file

 To create a new file, simply click the "+" icon to the right of the tabs in the editor portion of the Web IDE.